Anthony Bourdain: Public image

 Bourdain was known for his sarcastic comments about vegan and vegetarian activists, considering their lifestyle "rude" to the inhabitants of many countries he visited.
 He considered vegetarianism, except in the case of religious exemptions, a "First World luxury".
-However, he also believed that Americans eat too much meat, and admired vegetarians and vegans who put aside their beliefs when visiting different cultures in order to be respectful of their hosts.
+However, he also believed that Americans eat too much meat, and admired vegetarians and vegans who put aside their beliefs when visiting different cultures as a sign of respect to their hosts.

 Bourdain's book The Nasty Bits is dedicated to "Joey, Johnny, and Dee Dee" of the Ramones.
-He declared fond appreciation for their music, as well as that of other early punk bands such as Dead Boys and The Voidoids.
+He declared appreciation for their music, as well as that of other early punk bands such as Dead Boys and The Voidoids.
 He said that the playing of music by Billy Joel, Elton John, or Grateful Dead in his kitchen was grounds for firing.
 Joel was a fan of Bourdain's, and visited the restaurant.
 On No Reservations and Parts Unknown, he dined with and interviewed many musicians, both in the U.S. and elsewhere, with a special focus on glam and various rockers such as Alice Cooper, David Johansen, Marky Ramone, and Iggy Pop.
 He featured contemporary band Queens of the Stone Age on No Reservations several times, and they composed and performed the theme song for Parts Unknown.

 Personal life

 In the 1970s, while attending high school at Dwight-Englewood School, Bourdain dated Nancy Putkoski.
 He described her as "a bad girl", older than he was and "part of a druggy crowd".
-She was a year ahead of him and Bourdain graduated one year early in order to follow Putkoski to Vassar College since they had just started admitting men.
+She was a year ahead of him and Bourdain graduated one year early to follow Putkoski to Vassar College since they had just started admitting men.
 He studied there between the ages of 17 and 19.
 He then attended The Culinary Institute of America, a 15-minute drive from Vassar.
 The couple married in 1985 and remained together for two decades, divorcing in 2005.

-On April 20, 2007, he married Ottavia Busia, who later became a mixed martial artist.
-The couple's daughter, Ariane, was born in 2007.
+On April 20, 2007, he married Ottavia Busia.
+The couple's daughter was born in 2007.
 Bourdain said having to be away from his family for 250 days a year working on his television shows put a strain on the relationship.
 Busia appeared in several episodes of No Reservations, notably the ones in Tuscany, Rome, Rio de Janeiro, Naples, and her birthplace of Sardinia.
 The couple separated in 2016.